What Is A Multifamily Home, And Is It Right For You?

 While there are many types of houses to consider, if you’re looking to get started as a real estate investor, a multifamily home can be a great way to generate passive income.
 Multifamily properties are in high demand right now, mostly because they come with many potential financial benefits.

 But what is a multifamily home and how do you know if purchasing one is the best strategy for you?
 In this article, we’ll explain what a multifamily unit is as well as some of the pros and cons of buying one.

 A multifamily home is any residential property that contains more than one housing unit, such as a duplex, a townhome or an apartment complex.
 If a property owner chooses to live in one of their multifamily units, it’s considered an owner-occupied property.

 Here is an overview of some of the various types of multifamily units:

-- Townhome: In a townhome, two families live in one house that is separated by an interior wall.
-Both families will purchase their unit separately and both homes have an entrance.
+In a townhouse, two families live in one house that is separated by an interior wall.
+Both families will purchase their unit separately, and both homes have an entrance.

 The Pros And Cons Of A Multifamily Home

 Investing in multifamily homes comes with both advantages and disadvantages.
 Potential investors should ensure that this type of property fits their budget and needs.
 Let’s look at some of the biggest pros and cons you should consider first.